The Spiritual Centre.co.uk

 Because of this, hazel was respected as a teacher of right measure.
 It cautioned against excess, impatience, and force, reminding those who worked with it that balance is not found in extremes, but in knowing when enough has been gathered, spoken, or done.
 In household lore, this quality made hazel a tree of quiet order, helping to keep harmony within the home and clarity within the mind.

-Animal Spirits of the Willow Tree
+Animal Spirits of the Hazel Tree

 Animal Spirits and Recognition